Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

 The command line in question is `%SystemRoot%\system32\csrss.exe ObjectDirectory=\Windows SharedSection=1024,20480,768 Windows=On SubSystemType=Windows ServerDll=basesrv,1 ServerDll=winsrv:UserServerDllInitialization,3 ServerDll=sxssrv,4 ProfileControl=Off MaxRequestThreads=16`.
-It is a well-formed commnad line without any syntactical errors as established by comparing to other Windows 10 instances, therefore the cause of the problem must lie somewhere else.
+It is a well-formed command line without any syntactical errors as established by comparing to other Windows 10 instances, therefore the cause of the problem must lie somewhere else.
 Let us examine _CsrParseServerCommandLine_.

 I have read through the disassembly of _CsrParseServerCommandLine_ in an attempt to figure out what it was doing, but will not bore you with my "execution flow analysis".
 Instead, a source code of the matching function from [ReactOS](https://www.reactos.org/) will be provided; I copied the code from [here](https://doxygen.reactos.org/dd/dab/subsystems_2win32_2csrsrv_2init_8c_source.html).
 ReactOS has been designed to run Windows applications and drivers and as such is very similar in its architecture and implementation; however, one should not expect to find one-to-one correspondence between ReactOS and Windows code.
 In this particular case, I found it to be pretty close (but not an exact match!).